all training

 Summer school

-SFU’s 2025 week-long Research Computing Summer School will take place from June 9th to 13th.
-This year’s program offers a hands-on introduction to essential tools and concepts in modern scientific computing and data-intensive research, with an emphasis on efficient, reproducible, and scalable workflows.
-Through a combination of guided instruction and practical sessions, attendees will develop the skills needed to navigate computational environments, manage and optimize research code, and harness the power of high-performance computing.
+SFU’s 2025 week-long Research Computing Summer School took place from June 9th to 13th.
+This year’s program offered a hands-on introduction to essential tools and concepts in modern scientific computing and data-intensive research, with an emphasis on efficient, reproducible, and scalable workflows.
+Through a combination of guided instruction and practical sessions, attendees developed the skills needed to navigate computational environments, manage and optimize research code, and harness the power of high-performance computing.

-• Day 1: Intro to Linux command line - full-day
+- Day 1: Linux command line - full-day

-• Day 4: Practical hands-on session: working on a Git project of your choice (bash, HPC, or R) - morning
+- Day 4: Practical hands-on session: working on a Git project of your choice - morning

 As always, we welcome requests for other training topics and events.
 Please email suggestions to training at westdri dot ca.